 Google’s E‑A-T guidelines that prioritize Expertise, Authoritativeness, and Trustworthiness – especially for content that affects Your Money or Your Life (YMYL) – are also a way to stem the flow of misinformation online.

 In 2015, a study jointly conducted by BuzzSumo and Moz found that if you want your blogs to get more shares and links, you should focus on creating deep research or opinion-forming content.

 In fact, the content sweet spot for achieving both links and shares online is “authoritative, opinion-shaping journalism on current topics or well researched and evidenced content” because it attracts more referring domain links.

 “The content sweet spot for achieving both links and shares online is authoritative, opinion-shaping journalism on current topics or well researched and evidenced content.”

 People share and link to content for different reasons, says the study.
 So while that baby animal video you posted might get thousands of shares on social networks, viewers don’t exactly consider it authoritative enough to link to (except clickbait sites like Cheezburger.com).

 “Journalism ethics is a field where old and new values clash,” writes Stephen J. A. Ward, director of the Center for Journalism Ethics in the School of Journalism and Mass Communications at the University of Wisconsin-Madison.

-Instead, what works in the real-time world of social media are immediacy, snark, anonymity and sharing of news, often without giving credit to the original source.
+Instead, what works in the real-time world of social media are immediacy, snark, anonymity, and news sharing, often without crediting the original source.
 According to the journalism code of ethics, such writing would never pass muster.

 However, the study by BuzzSumo and Moz seems to indicate that old-school journalistic ethics are respected not just in the rarefied halls of publications like The Atlantic and The New York Post, but also on the internet, where readers are more discerning than previously thought.